hputnam/Becker_E5/RNASeq/Becker_RNASeq_Workflow.md

 ```
 sbatch /data/putnamlab/dbecks/Becker_E5/Becker_RNASeq/scripts/StringTie_Assemble.sh
-#Submitted batch job 19957
+Submitted batch job 1837132
 ```

 c) Merge stringTie gtf results

-#in this step we are making a file with all the gtf names and stringtie will merge them all together for a master lis for your specific genes
+#in this step we are making a file with all the gtf names and stringtie will merge them all together for a master list for your specific genes

 ```
 ls *gtf > mergelist.txt